 Like good food?
 Hate waste?
 Want to save money?
-South Leeds residents are being invited to sign up for large weekly boxes of so-called ‘freegan’ food (good quality food that would otherwise have been binned), delivering locally, for just £13.50.
+South Leeds residents are being invited to sign up for large weekly boxes of so-called ‘freegan’ food (good quality food that would otherwise have been binned), delivered to a local collection point, for just £13.50.

 Food Revival is one of a growing number of organisations working to end the needless waste of surplus food.
 They intercept food that’s heading unnecessarily for landfill, and distribute it through a network of cafes, ‘sharehouses’, schools, and popular community box schemes such as this one.
 A successful pilot box scheme ran in Beeston last year (reported here), but the organisation didn’t at that time have the capacity to make it full-time: they do now.